bdayley/cse210-06/README.md

-# Batter
+# Brick Drop
-Batter is a clone of the classic breakout game.
+Brick Drop is a classic shooter game where you're trying to shoot the falling objects before they reach the bottom.
+Points are scored when you shoot an object, and points are lost if the object reaches the bottom.

 ## Getting Started
 ---